O-Gon Kwon: Career

+A domestic and international judge, O-Gwon has served also in key legal advisory, political and administrative positions in Korea and at the international level.

+In Korea

 A judge at the Seoul District Court in 1979 and 1980, Kwon became Assistant Legal Advisor to President Chun Doo-hwan of Korea, a position he held until 1984.
 Between 1986 and 1990, he was a judge at the Seoul Criminal District Court and Judge at the Daegu High Court.
 From 1990 to 1992, Judge Kwon was Planning Director at the Ministry of Court Administration.
 From 1992 to 1993, he was a Research Judge at the Supreme Court of Korea.
 Between 1993 and 1999, he served as a Presiding Judge, successively in the Changwon, Suwon, and Seoul District Courts.
 In the meantime, he also served as Director of Research at the Constitutional Court of Korea from 1997 to 1999.
 He was a Presiding Judge at the Daegu High Court when elected as a Judge of the ICTY by the UN General Assembly.

-At the ICTY, Kwon served on the bench which heard the trial of Slobodan Milošević, and has also been involved in several pre-trial proceedings, contempt trials and sentencing judgments.
-Currently a member of Trial Chamber II, Judge Kwon sits on the bench hearing the case of Prosecutor v.
-Popović et al. He is also a member of the Referral Bench, which determines whether certain cases pending before the Tribunal are suitable to be referred for trial in national courts.
-In addition, he is a member of the Tribunal's Rules Committee, which is charged with proposing additions and modifications to the Rules of Procedure and Evidence.
-In addition to his work at the ICTY, Judge Kwon has served as a member of the Board of Editors of the Journal of International Criminal Justice (Oxford) since 2007.